greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gpstate.html.md

 The `gpstate` utility displays information about a running Greenplum Database instance.
 There is additional information you may want to know about a Greenplum Database system, since it is comprised of multiple PostgreSQL database instances \(segments\) spanning multiple machines.
 The `gpstate` utility provides additional status information for a Greenplum Database system, such as:

 -   Which segments are down.
--   Coordinator and segment configuration information \(hosts, data directories, etc.\).
+-   Master and segment configuration information \(hosts, data directories, etc.\).
 -   The ports used by the system.
 -   A mapping of primary segments to their corresponding mirror segments.